 Racism is the belief that a particular race is inferior or superior to another and that a person's biological characteristics predetermine his or her moral or social traits.
 Those who hold racist beliefs can see other races as subhuman; such as how white Europeans saw black Africans during the period of slavery in the New World.

-Racism takes different forms in many countries, depending on cultural, religious, economic, or historic factors.
+Racism takes different forms in many countries, depending on cultural, religious, economic, or historical factors.
 Although it still exists in the modern world, slavery is widely condemned.
 The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is a United Nations convention that commits its members to the elimination of racial discrimination.
 All parties of the Convention are required to outlaw hate speech and criminalize membership in racist organizations.

 Unfortunately, racism is not unique to one part of the world.
-Because the level of racism in a country cannot be measured as precisely as something like population, a survey needs to be conducted.
+Because the level of racism in a country cannot be measured precisely as something like population, a survey needs to be conducted.
 The World Values Survey asked respondents from more than 80 countries dozens of questions, including one that asks respondents to identify types of people they would not want as neighbors.
 The researchers reasoned that the more people of a single country who respond that they would not want a neighbor of a different race, the less racially tolerant you could call that society.

 There are also outliers.
 Pakistan has several factors that coincide with racial intolerance, such as low economic and human indices and sectarian violence; however, only 6.5% of Pakistanis objected to a neighbor of a different race.
 This is lower than the numbers of Germans and the Dutch.